DataFire/Integrations/integrations/generated/google_analytics/README.md

     * href `string`: Link to the list of views (profiles) for this web property.
     * type `string`: Type of the parent link.
 Its value is "analytics#profiles".
   * created `string`: Time this web property was created.
+  * dataRetentionResetOnNewActivity `boolean`: Set to true to reset the retention period of the user identifier with each new event from that user (thus setting the expiration date to current time plus retention period).
+  * dataRetentionTtl `string`: The length of time for which user and event data is retained.
   * defaultProfileId `string`: Default view (profile) ID.
   * id `string`: Web property ID of the form UA-XXXXX-YY.
   * industryVertical `string`: The industry vertical/category selected for this web property.